 Recording the Data

 Collect the data by recording the peak heart rate for each intensity stage and the blood lactate concentration result for that stage.
 Doing this will give you enough data to plot heart rate versus lactate.
-I usually place lactate on the vertical axis and heart rate on the horizontal axis.
+Plot the lactate on the vertical axis and heart rate on the horizontal axis.

 What to Do If You Get a Bad Sample

-In my experience a bad sample will result in an error code or a wildly unlikely number.
-In either case, you will need to get another sample.
+A bad sample will result in an error code or a wildly unlikely number.
+In either case, you will need to take another sample.

 If you’ve been getting what look to be reasonable numbers like 1.7, 2.3, 2.8, etc. and then up pops a 0.3 or 13.6 at the end of the next stage, that’s highly suspect.
 The simplest thing to do is wait to increase the speed of the next stage until you are confident that the reading for the last stage is good.
 With the athlete still going along at the previous stage’s pace/heart rate, test again as soon as you can.
 This is where the 13-second reading of the Lactate Plus is a benefit.